 Capital city (and largest city): Damascus

-Neighbouring countries: Lebanon, Turkey, Iraq, Jordan and Israel
+Neighbouring countries: Lebanon, Turkey, Iraq, Jordan, and Israel

-Geography: Most of Syria is arid plateau, with a green strip in the northwest along the Mediterranean Sea.
+Geography: Most of Syria is an arid plateau, with a green strip in the northwest along the Mediterranean Sea.
 The Euphrates River crosses Syria in the east.

-Political system: Unitary dominant-party semi-presidential republic
+Political system: Unitary dominant-party semi-presidential republic (under transformation, with a current transitional government)

 Major religion: Islam